Indicative supports aliasing between anonymous IDs and user IDs to allow customers to unify event streams submitted with separate unique keys.

 An aliasing API call consists of three components: an anonymous ID, a user ID, and your API key.
 An anonymous ID is an ID used to identify a user before they’ve registered, logged in, or otherwise identified themselves.
 A user ID is the ID used to uniquely identify a single user within your application – this should probably be an immutable field that’s tied to the user table in your database.

 After receiving an alias call, all data submitted in the future from either the anonymous ID or a user ID will be processed as coming from the same user.
-Alias calls can be done retroactively to combine two event streams that have already been submitted.
-However, this needs to be coordinated through your Customer Success Manager.
+Alias calls can be done retroactively for all self-service integrations.

 As a best practice, we recommend that an alias call between a pair of IDs is made exactly once.
 It’s sensible to make this call the first time a user identifies themselves, such as upon registration within your application.